Autor: Shelby Benavidez

 5. Be Persistent and Careful

-Don’t assume the adjuster is giving you the final word.
+Just because an adjuster told you their decision is final doesn’t mean it actually is.
 Progressive, like many insurers, may reverse a denial when faced with legal pressure or public scrutiny.
 Just be careful not to unintentionally waive your rights or settle for less than you deserve.

 Progressive Insurance may be known for its quirky commercials and budget-friendly rates, but behind the marketing, many attorneys and consumers have experienced something much different.
 When it comes time to pay up, Progressive is often cited as one of the most aggressive and least cooperative insurers, denying claims on questionable grounds and forcing claimants into legal battles to get the full value for their injury they deserve.